 Foreign Language - French

-All pupils learn to converse in French from a native speaker.
-The focus of these lessons is on developing children’s confidence in speaking and responding to conversational French through games and activities.
-During their time at Godwin our children acquire every-day French vocabulary, are able to conduct simple conversations - asking and answering questions with increasing fluency and continually improve the accuracy of their pronunciation and intonation.
+Children at Godwin enjoy weekly French lessons with a native speaker.
+Lessons focus on developing children's confidence in listening, speaking and responding to conversational French through songs, games and activities.
+During their time at our school, pupils acquire vocabulary that is used in everyday life in French-speaking countries, are able to conduct simple conversations - asking and answering questions with increasing fluency, whilst continually improving the accuracy of their pronunciation and intonation.

 In Geography we aim to equip our children with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 Through stimulating lessons we hope to instil a fascination about the world and its people that will inspire our pupils to want to find out more.
 Children will also develop the geographical skills needed to interpret sources of geographical information (such as maps and globes), communicate geographical information (including through maps and writing) and collect, analyse and communicate data gathered through fieldwork.

-At Godwin, we make links between global issues and our curriculum, as well as discussing these in our Philosophy for Children sessions and assemblies..
-We believe that exploring global citizenship themes will help our children develop their own moral compass, become more confident in standing up for their beliefs and more skilled in evaluating the ethics and impact of their decisions.
-Our children learn about themselves as members of a community, with rights and responsibilities for themselves, for others and for their environment.
+Helping young people to become active Global Citizens is at the core of Godwin's ethos.
+Our recent Unicef Silver Award, as a Rights Aware School, is recognition of the links we make between global issues, rights and our curriculum.
+Further, the discussions in our Philosophy for Children (P4C) sessions and assemblies allow for opportunities for our pupils to explore themes such as poverty or the right to an education in greater depth.
+We believe that our focus on global citizenship themes will help our students to develop their moral compass, become more confident in standing up for their beliefs and more skilled in evaluating the ethics and impact of their decisions.
+Every child at Godwin learns about themselves as members of a community, with rights to uphold and promote as well as notions such as democracy, equality, equity, fairness and dignity; thus we provide an education that fosters respect for others and the environment.

 In Music, we encourage the children to develop an appreciation of all types of music by creating an awareness of rhythm and melody and by enjoying making music.
 Children in Years 5 and 6 benefit from instrument tuition in school from the ‘Every Child a Musician’ initiative.
 Those in Year 3 and 4 learn to play the ukulele during weekly sessions delivered by specialist tutors.
 We are proud to have a successful school choir who are asked to perform at a range of events.